rtucek/nginx-php/README.md

 * Mount your custom `php-fpm.conf` file at `/usr/local/etc/php-fpm.conf`.
 * Mount your custom `www.conf` file at `/usr/local/etc/www.conf`.
 * Mount your custom `php.ini` file at `/usr/local/php/php.ini`.

+### Xdebug

+Xdebug was installed mainly with the idea of providing code coverage for PHPUnit.
+Thus it's not configured for any specific use case.
+You can [configure Xdebug](https://xdebug.org/docs/all) via `php.ini` if desired.

 ### Honcho